 Be honest.
 It is important that the Placement Assessment is taken seriously, and each student gives an honest effort so that the Placement Assessment truly reflects their current level of knowledge and math preparedness.
 There is no benefit to cheating on the Placement Assessment – the only result will be that a student enrolls in a class that is too difficult, or not challenging enough, potentially costing time and money.
 Therefore, while taking the Placement Assessment, students should not consult any outside sources for help (friends/family, internet searches, textbooks, notes, etc…).
 The purpose of the Placement Assessment is to give an accurate measure of a student’s current mathematical knowledge state so that he/she will be successful in mathematics courses.
 UNC Charlotte’s honor code can be found here: Policy 407.

 How do I take the ALEKS PPL Assessment?
 Use the link below.
+You will need a laptop with a working camera and a working microphone.
 You will be asked to log in with your NinerNet ID and will be taken to the placement assessment in ALEKS.
+You will also need a photo ID.
 There is a short practice tutorial before your assessment begins.
 You may have up to 3 attempts, but between attempts, there is a 24-hour ‘cool-off’ period when you will be unable to access the test.
 Between attempts, you must also use the Prep and Learning Modules for 3 hours between each attempt and again for 5 hours between subsequent attempts.
-More FAQs about the assessment are found below.
+More FAQs about the assessment are found here.

 You will need the following password to take the assessment: CHARLOTTE1